ocaml-flambda/flambda-backend/HACKING.md

 ```shell
 git rebase $format_commit -Xtheirs --exec 'make fmt && git commit -a --amend --no-edit'
 ```
 Each commit will be amended with formatting.
-Any conflict appearing can be resolved automaticaly by choosing our side (hence, `theirs` on a rebase, obviously enough).
+Any conflict appearing can be resolved automatically by choosing our side (hence, `theirs` on a rebase, surprisingly enough).
 This is correct assuming the commit contains no semantic changes.

 Finally, finish the rebase as usual up to the desired point:
 ```shell
 git rebase upstream/main
 ```

-Depending on the inital changes, it might be needed to do this multiple time for each relevant formatting commit.
+Depending on the initial changes, it might be necessary to do this multiple times for each relevant formatting commit.

 ## Rebuilding during dev work